Creating The Right Rules for Your Auction Draft & League

 bid on every nomination.
 This allows everyone to prepare the same amount

 Auction Draft Rule #3: Determine how you will take nominations.
 Usually, nominations are given one at a time, based on your league’s order.
-Online software allows for a certain number of seconds for an owner to nominate a player, and once they do, bidding commences.
+Online software allows for a certain number of seconds for an manager to nominate a player, and once they do, bidding commences.
 However, you could also do nominations for a full round.
-This makes things interesting, as all owners can see who the nominees will be for the next 8, 10, 12, 14, or however many owners you have in your league, will be.
-This can alter some strategies as owners wait to bid on a player they want more than another.
+This makes things interesting, as all managers can see who the nominees will be for the next 8, 10, 12, 14, or however many players you have in your league, will be.
+This can alter some strategies as managers wait to bid on a player they want more than another.
 This can also allow for more top tier players to be nominated earlier in the auction.

 Auction Draft Rule #4: Determine which players can be nominated.
 Many leagues have no rules on who can be nominated when.
 I personally think it is a waste of time to nominate kickers and defenses early.
 Most owners with any experience at all, will not bid anything extra for these positions, even at the beginning of the auction.
 While the smart owner wants to deplete other owner’s resources, doing it by nominating kickers and defenses at the beginning of the auction is not the best way to do so.